-This very short tutorial walks you through booting up the server in standalone mode, setting up the initial admin user, and logging into the Keycloak admin console.
+This section describes how to boot a Keycloak server in standalone mode, set up the initial admin user, and log in to the Keycloak admin console.

 You can only create an initial admin user on the Welcome Page if you connect using

-After you create the initial admin account, you can log in to the Admin Console by completing the following steps:
+After you create the initial admin account, use the following steps to log in to the admin console:

 In this section you will create a new realm within the Keycloak admin console and add a new user to that realm.
 You will use that new user to log in to your new realm and visit the built-in user account service that all users have access to.